Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 Lsa 302.03 References Required.

-be provided by either a licensed landscape architect or a person practicing the profession of
+landscape architect or a person practicing the profession of landscape architecture.

 (a) Applicant’s name;